The Use of Knowledge in Society: Reception

 Regarded as a seminal work, "The Use of Knowledge in Society" was one of the most praised and cited articles of the twentieth century.
 The article managed to convince market socialists and members of the Cowles Commission (Hayek's intended target) and was positively received by economists Herbert A. Simon, Paul Samuelson, and Robert Solow.

 UCLA economist Armen Alchian remembers the excitement of reading Hayek's essay and stopping fellow economists in the hallway to ask if they had read Hayek's essay.
 In 2011 "The Use of Knowledge in Society" was selected as one of the top 20 articles published in the American Economic Review during its first 100 years.
-Tom Butler-Bowdon included "The Use of Knowledge in Society" in his book, 50 Economics Classics.
+Tom Butler-Bowdon included "The Use of Knowledge in Society" in his 2017 book, 50 Economics Classics.

 While calling the essay "powerful and luminous," economist George Stigler, in his Nobel Prize Lecture, stated that Hayek failed to address the principles of knowledge acquisition.

+As of 2023, the article had over 22,000 citations in Google Scholar.

 Influence

 Jimmy Wales, co-founder of Wikipedia, cites "The Use of Knowledge in Society", which he read as an undergraduate student, as "central" to his thinking about "how to manage the Wikipedia project".
 Hayek argued that information is decentralized – that knowledge is unevenly dispersed among different members of society – and that as a result, decisions are best made by those with local knowledge rather than by a central authority.
-The article "set the stage" for later use of Game theory models.
+The article "set the stage" for later use of game theory models.
 The article vitally influenced economist Thomas Sowell and served as his inspiration to write Knowledge and Decisions.
 Swedish economist Assar Lindbeck, who chaired the prize committee for the Nobel Memorial Prize in Economic Sciences, testified that "The Use of Knowledge in Society" was the work that clarified the "advantages of well-functioning markets" for him.